- About SEAS

-In this course, we shall familiarize with the main computational methods which permit to simulate and analyze the behavior of a wide range of problems involving fluids, solids, soft matter, electromagnetic and quantum systems, as well as the dynamics of (some) biological and social systems.
-Special attention will be paid to the modelling/programming techniques involved in the simulation of complex systems, as well as to methods to analyze simulation data and extract knowledge therefrom.
+In this Course, we shall familiarize with the main computational methods which permit to simulate and analyze the behavior of a wide range of problems involving fluids, solids, soft matter, electromagnetic and quantum systems, as well as the dynamics of (some) biological and social systems.
+The course consists of three main parts,

 This course will teach theoretical background and practical applications of modern computational methods used to understand and design properties of advanced functional materials.
 Topics will include classical potentials and quantum first-principles energy models, density functional theory methods, Monte Carlo sampling and molecular dynamics simulations of phase transitions and free energies, fluctuations and transport properties, and machine learning approaches.
 Examples will be based on rational design of industrially relevant materials for energy conversion and storage, electronic and magnetic devices, and nanotechnology.